Pauline Hanson's One Nation: Domestic policies

 The party argues for the introduction of Citizens Initiated Referenda (CIR) and states it will review the salaries and pensions paid to Australian politicians.
 In 2021, the Senate approved a motion tabled by Pauline Hanson which called on the federal government to reject the teaching of critical race theory in Australian schools.
 It also supports a ban on wearing the burqa in public spaces.
 One Nation has backed Hanson's comments regarding downplaying scientific consensus on climate change.
 During the debate on the Marriage Amendment (Definition and Religious Freedoms) Act 2017 which would legalise same-sex marriage in Australia, Hanson and other members of One Nation expressed their opposition to same-sex marriage.
 However, Hanson also stated the party would not take an official stance on same-sex marriage and that One Nation senators would be allowed a free vote on the issue.

+One Nation is broadly anti-abortion, particularly relating to late term abortions, with them favouring policies such as a gestational limit for abortions, banning sex-selective abortion, and doctors' rights to allow for them to object to performing such a procedure.

+One Nation members and parliamentarians have criticised the increasing use of the Aboriginal and Torres Strait Islander flags alongside the Australian one.

+The party wants to remove building code mandates, such as removing the requirement for new buildings to be wheelchair-compliant.
+One Nation also wants to reduce funding for arts and abolish the Therapeutic Goods Administration (TGA).

 Law and order

 One Nation claims it will increase rehabilitation facilities for drug addicts and introduce life sentences for drug traffickers, Pauline Hanson has previously voiced her support of medicinal cannabis but strong objection to recreational drug usage and opposition to pill testing.
 The party supports responsible gun ownership but wants tougher sentences for arms traffickers.
 The party also supports one law for all Australians and is opposed to any form of sharia law in Australia.